History of Real estate in Timeline

 In 1908, the National Association of Realtors was founded in Chicago.

-1916: Name Changed to National Association of Real Estate Boards
+1916: Name Change to National Association of Real Estate Boards

-In 1916, the name of the National Association of Realtors was changed to the National Association of Real Estate Boards.
-The term "realtor" was also coined in 1916 to identify real estate professionals.
+In 1916, the National Association of Realtors changed its name to the National Association of Real Estate Boards.
+This was also the year the term "realtor" was coined to identify real estate professionals.

 1929: Stock Market Crash and Great Depression

-In 1929, the stock market crash and the Great Depression in the U.S. led to a major drop in real estate worth and prices.
+In 1929, the stock market crash and the subsequent Great Depression in the U.S. caused a major drop in real estate worth and prices, resulting in a 50% depreciation over the next four years.

 1933: Banking Act of 1933